QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 @anyvm  @anyvm  ask,default_target=work-gpg
 ```

 Note that, because this makes it easier to accept Split GPG's qrexec authorization prompts, it may decrease security if the user is not careful in reviewing presented prompts.
-This may also be inadvisable if there are multiple AppVMs with Split GPG set up.
+This may also be inadvisable if there are multiple app qubes with Split GPG set up.

 ## Using Thunderbird